-Europe has castles, America has lighthouses.
+Europe has castles; America has lighthouses.
 People are drawn to these monuments by the sea.
 The lights speak to an age when so many livelihoods depended on the ocean and overcoming its tempestuous moods.

 Swirling sapphire seas leap around the lighthouse tower, while high above, in the lantern room, a single white diamond glows bright.
 The journey’s been long.
-The guiding light, reaching out into the night is a welcome sight.
+The guiding light, reaching out into the night, is a welcome sight.
 Home is near.

 This piece is land meeting sea.
 The gold tower stands strong.
 A beacon of hope and welcome.
 Your guide for a safe return home.